 Absorbent Products for Daily Management

-These are the most commonly used continence aids.
-They work by absorbing and retaining urine or faecal matter to keep skin dry.
+These are the most commonly used continence aids, absorbing and retaining urine or faecal matter to keep the skin dry.

-• Incontinence Pads and Liners: Ideal for light to moderate leakage, these are discreet and can be worn inside regular underwear.
+• Incontinence Pads and Liners: Ideal for light to moderate leakage, discreet, and worn inside regular underwear.

-• Incontinence Underwear and Pull-Ups: Resembling regular underwear, these products are suitable for moderate to heavy incontinence and are ideal for individuals with good mobility.
+• Incontinence Underwear and Pull-Ups: Suitable for moderate to heavy incontinence, resembling regular underwear, and ideal for individuals with good mobility.

-• All-in-One Incontinence Briefs/Nappies: Featuring re-fastenable tabs, these are designed for heavy incontinence and are often used for individuals with limited mobility, as they can be changed without removing clothing.
+• All-in-One Incontinence Briefs/Nappies: Featuring re-fastenable tabs for heavy incontinence, suitable for individuals with limited mobility without removing clothing.

 Reusable and Bed Protection Solutions

-For economic and environmental considerations, or for overnight protection, several products are essential.
+For economic and environmental reasons, or overnight protection, these products are essential.

-• Reusable Incontinence Pads: Made from washable, absorbent fabrics, these are a cost-effective and sustainable option for light to moderate leakage.
+• Reusable Incontinence Pads: Washable, absorbent fabrics offer a sustainable option for light to moderate leakage.

-• Incontinence Bed Pads and Mattress Protectors: These waterproof sheets and mattress covers are crucial for protecting bedding from moisture.
-They help extend the life of the mattress and maintain a hygienic sleeping environment, which is vital for preventing skin breakdown and pressure injuries2.
+• Incontinence Bed Pads and Mattress Protectors: Waterproof sheets and mattress covers protect bedding from moisture, extend mattress life, and maintain hygiene, preventing skin breakdown and pressure injuries2.

 Catheters and Drainage Systems

-For individuals who cannot empty their bladder effectively, intermittent catheters or indwelling catheters may be recommended by a healthcare professional.
+For individuals who cannot empty their bladder effectively, intermittent or indwelling catheters may be recommended by healthcare professionals.

-• Male and Female Catheters: Intermittent catheters are used periodically to drain the bladder and are available in various sizes and designs to suit anatomical differences.
-The choice of catheter size and type should always be guided by a doctor or continence nurse.
+• Male and Female Catheters: Intermittent catheters drain the bladder periodically and are available in various sizes.
+Choice should be guided by a doctor or continence nurse.

-• Catheter Drainage Bags: These bags collect urine from an indwelling catheter.
-They come as leg bags for daytime mobility or larger night bags for use while sleeping, and must be managed with strict hygiene to prevent urinary tract infections (UTIs)3.
+• Catheter Drainage Bags: Collect urine from an indwelling catheter.
+Leg bags allow daytime mobility, while larger night bags are used while sleeping, requiring strict hygiene to prevent UTIs3.

 Navigating Support: The National Disability Insurance Scheme (NDIS)

-For eligible participants, the NDIS can provide funding for necessary continence products.
-These are typically classified as "consumables" under an NDIS plan.
-To access this support, a comprehensive assessment and report from a general practitioner or a continence nurse is usually required.
-This report should clearly link the need for specific continence aids to the participant's disability, outlining how these products are reasonable and necessary to help them pursue their goals.
+Eligible participants can receive funding for necessary continence products under the NDIS as "consumables."
+Access requires a report from a GP or continence nurse linking the need for specific aids to the participant's disability, demonstrating how these products help them achieve their goals.

 The Science of Skin Health and Incontinence

-Prolonged exposure to moisture is a primary cause of incontinence-associated dermatitis (IAD), a form of skin irritation4.
-Using the correct absorbent products that wick moisture away from the skin is a key preventative strategy.
-Furthermore, a structured skin care regimen—involving gentle cleansing, moisturising, and the use of skin barriers—is strongly supported by clinical evidence to maintain skin integrity and prevent complications4.
+Prolonged moisture exposure can cause incontinence-associated dermatitis (IAD), a form of skin irritation4.
+Correct absorbent products that wick moisture away are key preventive tools.
+A structured skin care regimen—including gentle cleansing, moisturising, and barrier creams—is strongly supported by clinical evidence to maintain skin integrity and prevent complications4.

 About Plan Access

-Plan Access is an Australian marketplace designed to make everyday essentials—including continence products—more accessible for people living with disability.
-The platform connects participants, carers, and providers in one place, offering NDIS-approved items from trusted brands across Australia.
-Whether you’re plan-managed, self-managed, or agency-managed, Plan Access provides simple checkout options and itemised receipts.
-With fast delivery, transparent pricing, and dedicated customer support, Plan Access helps you access the continence care products you need with confidence and ease.
+Plan Access is an Australian marketplace making everyday essentials—including continence products—accessible to people living with disability.
+The platform offers NDIS-approved items from trusted brands, simple checkout options, itemised receipts, fast delivery, transparent pricing, and dedicated customer support, helping participants and carers access products with confidence.

 Conclusion: Empowerment Through Informed Choice

-Managing incontinence effectively involves selecting the right products, understanding proper skin care, and accessing available support.
-By focusing on individual needs and consulting with healthcare professionals, individuals and caregivers can make informed decisions that significantly enhance comfort, confidence, and overall quality of life.
+Effective incontinence management involves selecting the right products, understanding proper skin care, and accessing available support.
+Consulting healthcare professionals ensures informed decisions that enhance comfort, confidence, and overall quality of life.

 Ready to explore your options further?
-Browse the Plan Access marketplace to discover a wide range of continence products and wellbeing essentials—available for every type of NDIS participant.
+Browse the Plan Access marketplace to discover a wide range of continence products and wellbeing essentials for all NDIS participants.

 References